sastraxi/great-bear-postgraphile/learn.md

-# This is a learning repo.
+# This is a learning repository

 This page will take you on a guided tour of the codebase.
 If you find it hard to follow, please feel free to submit a pull request with clarifications (or simply an issue!).

 ## What we're building

-Great Bear is a food delivery application that allows users to order food to be dead-dropped by drones.
+Great Bear is a food delivery application that allows users to order food to be delivered via drone.
+Well, at least that's what we're simulating.
+The frontend can be found in the [great-bear-frontend](https://github.com/sastraxi/great-bear-frontend) repository; this codebase is a compatible backend.

+### User Stories

+* As an anonymous user I can signup using email and password so I can keep a history of my orders
+* As a registered user I can login so I can use the site
+* As a logged in user I can logout so I can use the site on a shared computer
+* As a logged in user I can add items to a shopping cart so I can take my time choosing my order
+* As a logged in user I can remove or modify the quantity of items in my shopping cart so I can change my mind
+* As a logged in user I can choose my delivery location at checkout so I don't have to maintain a list of addresses
+* As a logged in user I can pay for all the items in my cart by credit card at checkout so I can save time
+* As a logged in user I can track the status of my order in real-time so I know when to expect my food
+* As a logged in user I can view a list of my previous and current orders so I can see how much I've spent and what I spent it on

 ---